lukateg/strength-age/README.md

 // - implement custom question number per lesson
 // - remove pdfItems from getLessonData, these need to be separated

-// - add delete everything logic
-// - add edit everything logic
 // - check if all components are server components if possible
 // - check why uploading calls 3 requests and is so slow ///
 // - change new-class/lesson to create-class/lesson

-// -- Refactor form
+// -- Refactor working test form
 // -- create proper retry logic when calling AI
 // -- refactor create test route
 // -- extract logic for parsing the PDF
-// -- hook up all form inputs to the AI route
 -- add maximum pdf size per prompt when generating text so we do not exceed AI limit per prompt -- add chunking text prompt
--- add validation if test title exist so user cannot have two test or test reviews with same name -- add modals on all needed actions
+-- add validation if test title exist so user cannot have two same entities in database

 -- use const user = await currentUser(); from clerk for all API routes -- FIX infinite bottom when scrolling all the way down -- Server-Side Rendering with Next.js add preloadQuery for preloading data on the server

--- IN SINGLE CLASS VIEW: add dashboard for number of lessons, pass rate, total tests, test review
-- add navigation for test review alongside existing tests

 LATER:
 -- no tests found not working on generate tests page

--- generate test from test page, with dropdown menu to select class and then map fetch the lessons for selection -- layout reconsiliation
+-- generate test from test page, with dropdown menu to select class and then map fetch the lessons for selection -- main dashboard connect real data
+IN SINGLE CLASS VIEW:
+-- add navigation for test review alongside existing tests in class navigation --  add dashboard for number of lessons, pass rate, total tests, test review in one of the navigation -- IN TEST PAGE: - add navbar as in class page
+-- layout reconsiliation
 -- Implement mobile design
 -- remove all spinners and add proper suspense skeleton -- Add delete and edit
+-- add modals on all needed actions
 -- maybe add settings page
 -- Add analytics
 -- add payments